Who can have a NHS vasectomy?

 - You are responsive when communicating with us showing determination and focus to have a vasectomy.
 There is clearly no doubt in your mind.

 - A series of questions do not identify a health risk.
 If there is a risk, please be honest, because we do not want to have to cancel your appointment on the day for an unknown risk.
 Sometimes we can discuss a risk on a phone, sometimes we have to bring you in for a consultation.

 - You do not repeatedly change appointments.

 - You are not “too busy at work to have this vasectomy”, again this is about not being distracted, but focused.

 - You never have not attended an appointment (very frequently non-attendance has in our experience to do with a lack of motivation often due to the fact you are not quite ready yet or very anxious, which increases the risk of post vasectomy pain).

 - You have no medical or social reasons that we need to see you beforehand.

 - We further define patients, who are high risk on this page https://vasectomy.me.uk/why-not-to-have-a-vasectomy/

 - You have completed 2 online forms emailed to you and they have successfully saved into your records and you have attended our webinar.

-If after a series of questions my secretary feels you are ok for a “one-stop” appointment she will offer it to you as an option and email you a Welcome Pack and 2 links to online forms.
+If after a series of questions my secretary / nurse believes you are safe for a “one-stop” appointment she will offer it to you as an option and email you a Welcome Pack and 2 links to online forms.
 You need to complete these forms, which will save directly into your medical record and give the doctor information about you.
 They are also informative and will be helpful to you in understanding the process and your own and our needs.
 Please inform you when you have completed the forms.